Giro 2011 – Stage 2

 But the Pordoi was a downhill in today’s stage, so he didn’t stop to take pictures.

-The Gardena is almost resembling the Stelvio from some vantage points (see picture above), but it is less than half as long.
+The Gardena is almost resembling the Stelvio from some vantage points, but it is less than half as long.

 And a lot easier…

-Still, a great conclusion of this Sella Ronda Bike Day – the remaining descent into Val Gardena and further to Sankta Cristina was just for the mileage…
+Still, a great conclusion to this Sellaronda Bike Day – the remaining descent into Val Gardena and further to Santa Cristina was just for the mileage…

 Total for the day: 66.2 km / 2,641 altimeters.